-Sure, the guestroom with two queen beds looks appealing for your family of four — especially when it comes to price — but is it comfortable enough for everyone?
+Sure, the guestroom with two queen beds looks appealing for your family of four, but is it practical?
 Consider a two-room suite so you and the kids have plenty of space and privacy throughout the trip.
 Remember, this is your vacation too!

 Mistake 4: Overlooking Dining Options

 “Make sure there is some dining variety, especially if you are staying longer than three or four days.
 A buffet can get repetitive quickly if it’s your only option and it’s nice to have table service at dinner,” suggests Eileen Gunn of Families Go.
 Conversely, “having all sit-down restaurants so you can never get a quick meal when kids are too cranky to sit is frustrating,” says Christy Matte of VeryWell Family.
 Also, make sure the resort can accommodate any and all allergies or dietary restrictions.